kuzudb/explorer/README.md

-Click on the `Datasets` tab on the top right corner and then: (i) you can select one of the bundled dataset of your choice from the drow-down menu; (ii) load it into Kùzu by clicking the "Load Dataset" button; and (iii) finally use KùzuExplorer to explore it.
+Click on the `Datasets` tab on the top right corner and then: (i) you can select one of the bundled dataset of your choice from the drow-down menu; (ii) load it into Kùzu by clicking the "Load Dataset" button; and (iii) finally use Kùzu Explorer to explore it.

 ### Additional launch configurations

 #### Access mode

-By default, KùzuExplorer is launched in read-write mode, which means that you can modify the database.
-If you want to launch KùzuExplorer in read-only mode, you can do so by setting the `MODE` environment variable to `READ_ONLY` as follows.
+By default, Kùzu Explorer is launched in read-write mode, which means that you can modify the database.
+If you want to launch Kùzu Explorer in read-only mode, you can do so by setting the `MODE` environment variable to `READ_ONLY` as follows.

 ```bash
 docker run -p 8000:8000 \